MSt in English (1700-1830)

 The special option courses allow you to develop and pursue your research interests, whether related or unrelated to other work undertaken as part of the MSt degree.
 You may choose to study any C-course option from any period.
 The courses are taught in weekly, small group seminars.
 The list of available C-course options changes from year to year; courses taken by MSt students in this strand have, in recent years, included ‘Wordsworth and Coleridge 1797-1817’, ‘Prose Fiction of the Late Eighteenth Century’, ‘Reading Visual Satire’, ‘The Philosophical Poem: Pope, Wordsworth and Tennyson’, ‘Forming the Critical Mind’, ‘Women’s Poetry, 1680-1830’ and ‘Senses of Humour: Wordsworth to Ashbery’.

-You will write a 10,000- to 11,000-word dissertation on a subject of your choice, determined in consultation with your course convenors and dependent on the availability of a suitable academic supervisor.
-Dissertation supervisors will be appointed towards the end of Michaelmas Term; in Hilary Term, there is a faculty workshop on MSt dissertations.
+You will write a dissertation on a subject of your choice, determined in consultation with your course convenors and dependent on the availability of a suitable academic supervisor.
+Dissertation supervisors will be appointed in Michaelmas term; in Hilary term, there is a faculty workshop on MSt dissertations.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of English and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of English.

 The MSt programme is assessed via the submission of four pieces of coursework.
 In addition to the dissertation, you will submit three essays – one at the end of the first term, and two at the end of the second term – relating to the B and C courses that have been taken.